KeisGSmit/5IngredientFoods/README.md

 - This section is responsible for the creation of organisation and navigational schemes which has already been discussed in the structure plane concerns and the interaction design.

-- the architecture, I believe, is done correctly so that when changes are made the architecture can accomodate those changes
+- the architecture, I believe, is done correctly so that when changes are made the architecture can accommodate those changes

 - The architecture forms a Tree Structure which is relatively standard
     - This is known to be problematic on Mobile but with the ease of a burger icon, I plan to reduce those problems

 ### Principals of organisation

-- The way data will be organised
+- The way data will be organised as follows:
+    - The organising principles used at the highest levels of the site should be most closely tied to user needs & business objectives
+        - that means a link to share/find a recipe should be in the navigation bar
+        - The link to promote cooking appliances should also be in the Nav
+    - Organising rules at lower levels are influenced by future specs & content requirements
+        - Like the comment section

+### The skeleton Plane

+- Desktop view

+- Mobile view

+- Tablet view

 ## Features